kguay/kevinguay.com/website/content/about/_index.md

 ## Background
 <!-- <img src="/images/photos/kevin-guay.jpg" width="100%" style="border-radius:100%; width:30%" class="pull-right"> -->

+Growing up, I split my free time between playing in the woods behind my house and "playing on the computer", althouth most people would consider it "working on the computer".
+For example, in high school I built a large website from scratch for a new non-profit organization.
+That catalyzed my interest in technology as a career.
+At Hobart and William Smith Colleges, I studied computer science and environmental studies, and geology.
+I have spent my career combining these disciplines through research, programming, and technology roles at non-profit organizations focused on the environment and climate change.

-Kevin Guay studied computer science and environmental studies at Hobart College.
-Passionate about environmental issues, Kevin has spent his career at small, non-profit research organizations focused on terrestrial and marine ecosystems.
-He has published several peer-reviewed papers in academic journals and written chapters in scientific books.
-His background in computer science and expertise in Linux systems, made him an ideal candidate to run Bigelow Laboratory for Ocean Science's IT department.
-At Bigelow, you might find Kevin writing policies, developing applications, or configuring a new high performance computer.
+While at the Woods Hole Research Center, I published several peer-reviewed papers in academic journals and wrote chapters in scientific books.
+My background in computer science, Linux systems, and research, made me an ideal candidate to run Bigelow Laboratory's IT department.
+At Bigelow, you might find Kevin improving network security, developing applications, or configuring a new high performance computer.

 Kevin lives with his wife in Brunswick, Maine and enjoys making shaker-style furniture in his free time.
-When he's not in his woodshop, Kevin enjoys rock climbing, canoeing, spoon carving, and playing board games.
+When he's not in his woodshop, Kevin enjoys rock climbing, canoeing, fly fishing, and playing board games.

-## Consulting

-Technology is often a barrier for small businesses.
-With over seven years of experience in web development, software engineering, and IT management, I can help technology work for you, not against you.
-From building ecommerce websites to infrastructure procurement and email management, I can make IT work for your business.
-Email me at kevin at kevinguay.com for more information.

 ## Woodworking